Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

    > Note: You can use --offline flag when running the job to just build and validate pipeline without submitting it.

     :star: you can simplify this command by entering your workspace details in the file `config.yaml` in this same directory.

-## Single shot learning through variational autoencoder
-Autoencoders offer convenient way of compressing the data representation, while retaining as much value as possible to be able to reconstruct original sample.
-Advantage of this approach is that the entity training these models does not need to own any labels as this approach is unsupervised.
-We have implemented this approach for **CCFRAUD** example.
-The flow of the training is as follows:
-1. Each contributor collects its portion of features and trains the VAE (in case of **CCFRAUD** example this is done by the `ccfraud_vertical_pretrain_contributor` component that can be found in `examples/components/CCFRAUD_VERTICAL/pretraining`)
-2. Each contributor stores its model in its own data storage and stores the latent representations of data in the host storage (in this way the output of each contributor is transferred only once compared to regular VFL where number of transfers of all data is equal to number of epochs)
-3. Host loads the data labels as well as all the latent representations created by the contributors and use them for training its portion of the model

-If you were able to run regular VFL example, running this example is as simple as opening config file `examples/pipelines/ccfraud_vertical/config.yaml` and change `model_name` name to `SimpleVAE`, the pipeline will take care of the rest.

 ## Tips and pitfalls
 1. **Socket timeout**